AmanDeol063/Budget-App-Deployment/README.md

 - I created an `application.yaml` and other config files like `argocd-cm` and `rbac`.
 - My Kubernetes files are stored in a private GitHub repo and synced using ArgoCD.

-### 🔁 Step 4: Tekton CI/CD
+### 🔁 Step 4: Jenkins CI/CD
-- I created a Tekton pipeline that:
+- I created a Jenkins pipeline that:
   - Clones the Rails app from GitHub
-  - Builds the Docker image using Kaniko
+  - Builds the Docker image
+  - Runs DevSecOps tools like Brakeman, bundler-audit, and Trivy
   - Pushes the image to Docker Hub
-- I used the Tekton Dashboard to manually run the pipeline.
+  - Updates the image tag in the Kubernetes manifest
+  - Commits changes to the GitHub repo for ArgoCD to sync and deploy

 ---